-- Expenses Budgets: Budgets which forecast the expenses which are to be incurred over that set period are expenses budget.
+- Expenses Budgets: Budgets that forecast the expenses which are to be incurred over that set period are expenses budgets.

-- Profit Budget: It is a difference of above two budgets i.e. when we subtract the revenue budget by expenses budget we got a profit budget.
+- Profit Budget: It is a difference between the above two budgets, i.e., when we subtract the revenue budget from the expenses budget, we get a profit budget.

-Now, from the above-given data, the budget for the year 2020 is as follows:
+Now, from the above-given data, the operating budget sample for the year 2020 is as follows:

-The steps to prepare this budget are as follows:
+The steps in operating budget preparation are as follows:

 - Gather the actual data for at least the past two years.